drsezzer/drsezzer.github.io/index.md

 * Insider risk:
-  * 'We Need to Talk About the Insider Risk from AI' short article, 8th January 2025, RUSI. <br> [Online](https://rusi.org/explore-our-research/publications/commentary/we-need-talk-about-insider-risk-ai).
+  * 'We Need to Talk About the Insider Risk from AI' short article, January 2025, RUSI. <br> [Online](https://rusi.org/explore-our-research/publications/commentary/we-need-talk-about-insider-risk-ai).
-  * 'I'm Sorry Dave: How the old world of personnel security can inform the new world of AI insider risk', updated 5th April 2025. <br>
+  * 'I'm Sorry Dave: How the old world of personnel security can inform the new world of AI insider risk', updated April 2025. <br>
   [arXiv](https://arxiv.org/abs/2504.00012)
-  * How Personnel Security can Inform the New World of AI Insider Risk, RUSI Journal article, 6th October 2025. <br>
+  * How Personnel Security can Inform the New World of AI Insider Risk, RUSI Journal article, October 2025. <br>
   [Online](https://doi.org/10.1080/03071847.2025.2550122) | [PDF](AI_Insider_Risk.pdf)

 ### Other Topics:

-* A Breif Analysis of DeepSeek-R1 and its implications for Generative AI - a quick turn-around report covering the release of DeepSeek's R1 model and the implications on the wider eco-system, 3rd February 2025. <br> [arXiv](https://arxiv.org/abs/2502.02523)
+* A Brief Analysis of DeepSeek-R1 and its implications for Generative AI - a quick turnaround report covering the release of DeepSeek's R1 model and the implications on the wider ecosystem, February 2025. <br> [arXiv](https://arxiv.org/abs/2502.02523)

-  * China’s AI Evolution: DeepSeek and National Security - CETaS Expert Analysis, 7th February 2025. <br>
+  * China’s AI Evolution: DeepSeek and National Security - CETaS Expert Analysis, February 2025. <br>
   [Online](https://cetas.turing.ac.uk/publications/chinas-ai-evolution-deepseek-and-national-security) | [Final Draft (no spin)]()

 * [My thoughts on Coding Assistants](my_thoughts_coding_assistants.md) - a short piece on my first experience with Cursor, and my thoughts on how such tools are starting to impact (benefit) experienced software developers.